 The centerpiece of the Kirti Mandir is the life-size portraits of Mahatma Gandhi and Kasturba.
 On one side are a souvenir shop and a small picture gallery.
 I wish the souvenir shop had some good things to buy.
-It was ironical that a couple of hours ago I was at Mumbai Airport with a high-end shop selling Gandhi Souvenirs.
+It was ironic that a couple of hours ago I was at Mumbai Airport with a high-end shop selling Gandhi Souvenirs.
 The picture gallery has family pictures including a Gandhi family tree graphic.

 On the first floor, there is an elaborate picture gallery that has Gandhi’s life portraits.
 You see him from as a well-dressed kid to his suited-booted personality in South Africa to his lungi avatar during the independence movement.
 In a way is also a journey through late 19th and early 20th CE India.